PandacubeFr/PaperDockerBuilder/Readme.md

 ## Disclaimer

-This project is not meant to provide an already working docker image containing Paper, due to licensing reason with the MC source code.
+This project is not meant to provide an already working Docker image containing Paper, due to licensing reason with the MC source code.

-You have to install the Jenkins pipeline yourself, or run the `build.sh` script provided.
+The image tag used in the pipeline is not publicly accessible.
+Please change the tag before running the script or pipeline by yourself.

 ## Project structure